jure/rgass/README.md

 # TODO

+- [ ] Resolve issue with overlapping concurrent insertions and deletions, that the algorihtm described in the paper doesn't address (there is a currently failing test describing the above scenario).
 - [ ] Serialization of Model
 - [ ] Snapshotting (related to above)
 - [ ] More bulletproofing